japaneseTemmie/MusicBot.py-2.0/CONFIG.md

   - `errors`: Log errors.
   - `critical`: Log critical errors.
 - `use_sharding`: Enables sharding. _Required_ by Discord for bots that are in >= 2500 guilds.
 Expects a boolean.
+- `auto_delete_unused_guild_data`: Allows the bot to auto-delete guild data from the `guild_data` folder in the root directory of the project that is no longer associated with a guild.
+Expects a boolean.

 # Module settings
 These settings allow to control which module gets enabled, useful to limit features